thismax/ruby_practice/README.md

 chunk
 ---------------------

-This method takes an array of arbitrary length and a number parameter and returns a nested array and "chunks" the array's elements into subarrays of a specified length.
+Takes an array of arbitrary length and a number parameter and returns a nested array and "chunks" the array's elements into subarrays of a specified length.
 Functionally similar to the built-in Ruby method `each_slice`.

 combine_hashes